RMGDFT/rmgdft/spglib/doc/python-spglib.rst

     lattice, scaled_positions, numbers = refine_cell(cell, symprec=1e-5)

 Standardized crystal structure is obtained as a tuple of lattice (a 3x3 numpy array), atomic scaled positions (a numpy array of [number_of_atoms,3]), and atomic numbers (a 1D numpy array) that are symmetrized following space group type.
 When the search failed, ``None`` is returned.
+About the default choice of the setting, see the documentation of ``hall_number`` argument of :ref:`py_method_get_symmetry_dataset`.

 The detailed control of standardization of unit cell is achieved using ``standardize_cell``.